 VERY BUSY TODAY!
-The Cookie Bakers will arrive this Friday at 5 PM.
+The cookie bakers arrive Friday at 5 PM.
 Today is Wednesday.
 Tomorrow I babysit all day for Bree, so every minute counts!

 I am very excited about Grandma's Second Annual Cookie Baking Party since this year the twins are three and Bree is one year old.
 That means we can add a few more fun things to the menu!

-Of course we will always have door prizes for the ladies!
-When I saw Christmas tree and snowmen footprint pictures on Pinterest I knew right away I was going to make them!
+And, there will always have door prizes for the ladies!
+When I saw Christmas tree and snowman footprint pictures on Pinterest I knew right away I was going to make them!
 Not only are they a treasured keepsake for the parents of your grandchildren, they are also easy and inexpensive to make.

 Add a pre-cut mat in red.
-This one, with a lovely linen texture, was only three dollars before the discount.
+This one, with a lovely linen texture, was only three dollars before coupon discount.
+The only other things you'll need are red, green and gold paint, a fine point marker and a brush.
 Do your printing on a quality white paper, such as Canson, because this year's little feet won't be the same size ever again!
-The only other things you'll need are red, green and gold paint, a fine point marker and a brush.

-It really is best to have help while you paint the bottom of one foot green, and the toes red.
+It really is best to have help while you paint the bottom of one foot - green with red toes.
 Press firmly on paper, at a slight angle.
 Repeat with other foot, slightly overlapping the heels, to complete the tree shape with an array of little red "presents" beneath it!